Kuanhao-Chao/splam/docs/source/content/quickstart.rst

 Try Splam on Google Colab
 +++++++++++++++++++++++++++++++++++

 We created some reproducible and easy-to-run Splam examples on Google Colab.
-It's an good starting point, so go ahead and check them out!
+It's a good starting point, so go ahead and check them out!

 .. image:: https://colab.research.google.com/assets/colab-badge.svg